-Risk of no flow condition.
+Risk of no-flow condition.
 Can cause equipment damage.
-Do not leave the water/coolant fluid supply circuit in a no flow condition.
-Idle fluid allows the collection of sediment that prevents the formation of a protective oxide layer on the inside of tubes.
-Keep unit switched On and water/coolant fluid supply circuit system operating continuously.
+Do not leave the water/coolant fluid-supply circuit in a no-flow condition.
+Idle fluid allows the collection of sediment that prevents the formation of a protective oxide layer on the inside of the tubes.
+Keep unit switched On and water/coolant fluid-supply circuit system operating continuously.
+In multiple unit teams, allow standby units to enter the rotation automatically or schedule regular manual rotations.